South Korea, Busan

 - stone lantern – symbolizing the light of wisdom dispersing ignorance.

-The Beomeosa Temple is above all close contact with beautiful nature.
+The Beomeosa Temple is, above all, in close contact with beautiful nature.
 From the temple, there is a breathtaking view of the mountains.

 The forest surrounding the temple is considered a natural monument.
-There is a habitat in the forest – a grove, which is considered a primary forest.
-There are over 6,500 wisteria vines growing in the grove, with beautiful lilac flowers falling in clusters.
+The forest has a habitat – a grove, which is regarded as a primary forest.
+Over 6,500 wisteria vines grow in the grove, with beautiful lilac flowers falling in clusters.
 It is a rare flower – almost not found in other regions of the country.
 Wisteria is mainly valued for its longevity.
-It is worth coming to this place in late April / early May when wisterias are in full bloom.
+It is worth visiting this place in late April / early May when wisterias bloom.
 In addition, more than 280 species of other rare plants and trees grow here.

-- You can also come here for a short “Templestay” program, considered one of the main tourist programs in Korea.
-The program aims to spread Korean culture and knowledge of Buddhism
+- You can also come here for a short “Templestay” program, which is considered one of Korea’s main tourist programs.
+The program aims to spread Korean culture and knowledge of Buddhism.

-- The Geumjeongsan Mountains are also a great place for hiking.
+- The Geumjeongsan Mountains are also an excellent place for hiking.
 There are several hiking trails here.
-However, you should be well prepared before you enter the mountains, because the road on the trail is quite demanding.
+However, you should be well prepared before you enter the mountains because the road on the trail is quite demanding.

-- The path that leads to the temple from the bus stop is ideal for a walk and rest.
-The road is long, it takes about 25-30 minutes, but the views are fantastic, so this time is not lost.
+- The path leading to the temple from the bus stop is ideal for a walk and rest.
+The road is long, taking about 25-30 minutes, but the views are fantastic, so this time is not wasted.

 Beomeosa Temple – how to get here?

 The temple can be reached by metro and bus.
 Metro Line 1, Beomeosa Station stop (exit 5 or 7).
-Then follow the main road (approx. 5 min) to the Samsin Transportation Bus Stop.
+Then follow the main road (approx..
+5 min) to the Samsin Transportation Bus Stop.
 The bus stop has a big sticker with the bus number and information that goes to the temple (it’s hard not to see it).
-Bus No. 90 – goes until the end of the route.
-The bus ride takes about 12-15 minutes, but there is all the time a winding road uphill.
+Bus No. 90 goes to the end of the route.
+The bus ride takes about 12-15 minutes, but there is always a winding road uphill.
 It’s worth taking a seat on a bus because it’s easy to lose your balance.
 On the way back, at the bus terminus, you must stand at the end of the queue.
 Everyone in the queue is waiting for the same returning bus.

-At the Beomeosa Station metro station (at exit 6), there is a small exhibition dedicated to the history of the temple.
-The exhibition is open from 9.00 to 17.00, with free admission.
-It is worth visiting this place because there are other models of the temple.
-There are also copies of royal litter and a miniature Korean army.
-There are also stories told with a brush and beautiful paintings on silk scrolls.
-You only need 10 minutes for this place, but it’s worth visiting to broaden your knowledge horizons.
+At the Beomeosa Station metro station (at Exit 6), a small exhibition dedicated to the temple’s history is open from 9:00 to 17:00 and is free to enter.
+It is worth visiting this place because it has other temple models, copies of royal litter, and a miniature Korean army.
+Stories were also told with a brush and beautiful paintings on silk scrolls.
+You only need 10 minutes to get to this place, but it’s worth visiting to broaden your knowledge horizons.

 You can read more about the temple on the website beomeo.kr

-Local cuisine, where to taste the flavours of the city?
+Local cuisine: Where can you taste the flavours of the city?

 Fish market